 A clip from a crummier version of Multiple Maniacs than the glorious print that was on display at the retrospective

 These films alone are enough to make you so happy that you will shit.
 As if that weren't enough, while I was there, I caught the Pope of Trash himself beaming with pride in the warm celluloid glow of Lady Divine’s Cavalcade of Perversions.

-Dreamland has long been a fascination of mine because it's precisely what you hope to fall into as a teenage misfit: a high functioning carnival of artists, outlaws, losers and freaks who somehow get it together enough to make really cool shit that is about something.
-1970’s Multiple Maniacs opens with David Lochary as a carnival barker character luring marks into Lady Divine’s Cavalcade of Perversions, a tented sideshow full of sexual deviants, junkies and old fashioned entertainments like The Puke Eater.
+Dreamland has long been a fascination of mine because it's precisely what you hope to fall into as a teenage misfit: a high-functioning carnival of artists, outlaws, losers. and freaks who somehow get it together enough to make really cool shit that is about something.
+The 1970-released Multiple Maniacs opens with David Lochary as a carnival barker luring marks into Lady Divine’s Cavalcade of Perversions, a tented sideshow full of sexual deviants, junkies, and old-fashioned entertainments like the Puke Eater.
 Lady Divine is the star attraction.
-Like Dawn Davenport in the full color spectacle of Female Trouble four years later, Lady Divine is bent on being rich, famous, killing anyone who fucks with her and dying a fabulous violent death.
+Like Dawn Davenport in the full-color spectacle of Female Trouble four years later, Lady Divine is bent on being rich, famous, killing anyone who fucks with her, and dying a fabulous violent death.

 “We were not fitting in with anybody, because this was the height of hippies.
 And we were sort of hippies.
 Sort of, I don’t know, not that much.
-I mean that dialog was hardly peace and love.
-We looked like a hostile group, and I guess we were in a way, against some people."
+I mean that dialogue was hardly peace and love.
+We looked like a hostile group, and I guess we were, in a way, against some people.

 Follow Matt Caron on Twitter.